A month ago I was decidedly plump.

 I decided on a boxing analogy where my belly took on the role of opposition.
 I needed to devise a plan so brutal that I would sneak up on my stomach and flatten it.

 I have chosen to forget the steroids and go for the natural / holistic approach.
-After all, I don’t need to get into a confrontation with the John Douglas, 9th Marquis of Queensberry, over the use of banned substances.
+After all, I don’t need to get into a confrontation with John Douglas, 9th Marquis of Queensberry, over the use of banned substances.
 My boycott of chemical stimulants has made things awkward.
 I have to find a natural balance between pork scratchings, red wine and exercise.
 A puzzle worthy of a tea-time quiz show if ever I saw one.
-A wacky half hour where obese celebrities see who can roll the furthest while continuing the illusion of being utterly talentless.
+A wacky half hour where obese celebrities battle to ascertain who can roll the furthest while maintaining the illusion of being utterly talentless.
+This silly analogy is a defence mechanism where I'm trying to downplay the seriousness of my plumpness.

 It was a disappointing start to my campaign.
-In fact my friend leaned over his garden wall to witness my passing (nearly literally) and described my walking style as ‘pedestrian’.
-This from a man who is a generation older than me who’s just had his knee replaced.
+In fact my friend leaned over his garden wall to witness my passing (nearly literally) and described my power-walking style as ‘pedestrian’.
+This from a man who is a generation older and who’s just had his first knee replacement.

-I refuse to give up my treats (scratchings and Merlot).
-After all, I’ve given up everything else that tastes of anything already due to a diabetic diet.
+I refuse to give up my treats (pork cratchings and Merlot).
+After all, I’ve already given up everything else that tastes of anything due to a diabetic diet.
 I will just have to build up my stamina and get on with it.

 The dog has just had a period of becoming plump too.
 He had an operation on his eyes so wasn’t keen on dashing about as normal.
 The conical plastic collar cramped his style.
 We will endure together and I’m pleased to report that we’re walking with increased determination.
 The medium term goal is for me to take him up on the moors and do a three-mile circuit.
 It’s a route we have done before but not for a couple of years.
 Round the far side of the walk, in the lee of a peaty hill, it’s a bit isolated so I don’t want either of us getting into trouble at an inopportune moment.
 I need to be reasonably sure we can cope, so training is in order.